francescoo22/masters-thesis/chapters/future-work.typ

 #pagebreak(to:"odd")

-= Future work (some if these things can also be included in the thesis if there is time)
+= Future work (some of these things can also be included in the thesis if there is time)

 == improving annotations inference